A-Gulati/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
-A basic 3 layer neural network trained and tested using mnist datasets.
+A basic python 3 layer neural network trained and tested using mnist datasets.